carvel-dev/imgpkg/docs/commands.md

 `push` may also output a BundleLock file for users that would like a deterministic reference to a pushed bundle.
 For example, running:

-`$ impgpkg push -f my-bundle -b index.docker.io/k8slt/sample-bundle:v0.1.0 -o bundle.lock.yml`
+`$ impgpkg push -f my-bundle -b index.docker.io/k8slt/sample-bundle:v0.1.0 --lock-output bundle.lock.yml`

 will output a BundleLock file to `bundle.lock.yml`.
 If another image in the repository is later given the same tag (`v0.1.0`), the BundleLock will guarantee users continue to reference the original bundle by its digest.